-With only 24 hours to earn Purdue Day of Giving gifts, Purdue Athletics had to be strategic.
+With only 24 hours to earn Day of Giving gifts, the Athletics Department had to be strategic.
 They couldn’t rely on the athletes and coaches to publish the posts on their time.
 Both tend to have rigorous, unpredictable schedules.
 While publishing a Tweet may only take a couple taps, leaving it to them would leave the campaign’s success up in the air.

 Solution | Campaign Scheduling

-But Purdue didn’t stop there.
+But they didn’t stop there.
 As the day wore and opportunities to break university records arose, the team found time to push more posts to athletes.
-Notably, Saints All-Pro quarterback Drew Brees approved and published a Tweet sent via opendorse at 11 p.m, just beating the deadline.
+Notably, an All-Pro quarterback who published a Tweet sent via opendorse at 11 p.m, just beating the deadline.

 Challenge | Success Measurement and Attribution

-The success of the Purdue Day of Giving campaign is directly tied to gifts received and dollars raised.
+The success of the Day of Giving campaign is directly tied to gifts received and dollars raised.
 But the final tally is made up of the tactics within the push.
-To meet and beat expectations in future years, Purdue Athletics needed to know exactly how every post performed down to the dollar.
+To meet and beat expectations in future years, the Athletics Department needed to know exactly how every post performed down to the dollar.

 Solution | Real-time Analytics and Custom Links

-Purdue athletics tracked the posts’ performance on social — both individually and collectively — using opendorse reporting with Twitter API access.
+The athletics team tracked the posts’ performance on social — both individually and collectively — using opendorse reporting with Twitter API access.
 With that, they were able to find the campaign’s reach, post impressions, engagements, and link clicks.

-To track clicks and referrals, Purdue created custom bit.ly links for each post.
+To track clicks and referrals, custom bit.ly links were created for each post.
 To take it another step further, the team built a custom appeal code for each participant, so they could measure exactly how much money came through each post and participant.